 But how can you go about cataloging your skills to begin with?
 The Parachute strategy takes a little bit of work.
 It recommends that you consider several stories or experiences in your life and actually write them down.
 They should be small episodes, not big things like earning a college degree.
 Your stories should feature you as the protagonist in the story confronting a challenge and explaining how you did it.
 One example might be tackling that first big presentation you gave in your last job and the strategies you employed to do it.
 Another example might be a remodeling project at home that you’ve tackled.
 Where did you learn how to solve those problems?
 What was the eventual outcome of the strategies you used?
 How did you feel at end of the project?

 As you walk your way through your stories, take special note of the skills you used.
 Did you consume a lot of information and put it into a more usable format?
 Did you organize people at a large gathering?
 Did you help teach a person a new skill so they could help you?
 Did you build or manipulate something tangible like a home construction project?
 These items become specific skills such as researcher, facilitator, counselor, teacher, or builder.
 Write down and prioritize the 10 skills you enjoy most that you’ve now identified.
 Cast aside skills you don’t want to keep in your life and focus and rank those you do.

-In going through your own personal assessment you might find many of the skills you most enjoy fall into a specific grouping of skills – working with information versus working with people.
+Going through your own personal assessment, you might find many of the skills you most enjoy fall into a specific grouping of skills – working with information versus working with people.
 Or perhaps you find you want to work with more tangible things – manipulating or making something.
-Understanding your preferred skills to use you can then connect with other parts of your flower exercise to identify professions which put them to work.
+Understanding your preferred skills to use you can then connect with other parts of your flower exercise to identify professions that put them to work.

 After the first three petals, you’ve examined the types of people you would prefer to work with, the type of working conditions you find most rewarding, and what skills you most enjoy using.
 There are four more petals in the Flower Exercise to go, and then we will look at how to put your assessment into a strategy for success.